jasonreisman/Timeline/README.md

 The only required fields are `width`, `start`, and `end`.
 All other fields are optional.

-* `width` describes the width, in pixels, of the output SVG document
+* `width` describes the width, in pixels, of the output SVG document.  *The height will be determined automatically.*
-* `start` is the date/time of the leftmost date/time on the axis
+* `start` is the date/time of the leftmost date/time on the axis.
-* `end` is the date/time of the rightmost date/time on the axis
+* `end` is the date/time of the rightmost date/time on the axis.

 #### Optional Fields

-* `num_ticks` contols the number of ticks (inclusive) along the axis between the `start` and `end` date/times
+* `num_ticks` contols the number of ticks (inclusive) along the axis between the `start` and `end` date/times.
 * `tick_format` describes the string format of the tickmarks along the axis.
-It follows the [Python datetime formatting conventions](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior)
+It follows the [Python datetime formatting conventions](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).

 #### Callouts